schleuder/schleuder-cli/README.md

 A command line tool to create and manage schleuder-lists.

-Schleuder-cli enables creating, configuring, and deleting lists, subscriptions, keys, etc. It uses the Schleuder API, either unencrypted via localhost (default) or TLS-encrypted remotely.
+Schleuder-cli enables creating, configuring, and deleting lists, subscriptions, keys, etc. It uses the Schleuder API, provided by schleuder-api-daemon (part of Schleuder).

-Authentication with an API-key is mandatory.
-It should be provided by the API operators.

-If TLS is used, TLS-verification is also mandatory.
-You need the fingerprint of the TLS-certificate of the Schleuder API, which should also be provided by the API operators.
+Authentication and TLS-verification are mandatory.
+You need an API-key and the fingerprint of the TLS-certificate of the Schleuder API, respectively.
+Both should be provided by the API operators.

 schleuder-cli does *not* authorize access.
 Only people who are supposed to have full access to all lists should be allowed to use it on/with your server.